GoEnder/Votifier-mk2/README.md

 _**This is how RSA keys are meant to be used**_

+**Basically**
+in Votifier if the website gets comrpimised, you have to start over and give every website a new key in Votifier-mk2 if the website gets comprimised, you just remove that websites bad key

 How does RSA work?
 ------------------
 RSA works by generating two keys, The **Private** key, and the **Public** key.